amosborne/solarcell/README.md

 ## Background

-A numeric optimization procedure is used to best fit the classic photovoltaic cell single diode model equation to the datasheet parameters.
+A numeric optimization procedure is used to best fit the classic photovoltaic cell single diode model equation to the datasheet parameters at the reference temperature.
+Curves at other temperatures are derived relative to this initial curve fit by way of a quadratic transformation that maintains the characteristic shape of the curve.
 Combining cells in series/parallel with different IV-curves is done by linear interpolation.
-A cache is implemented to increase speed for repeated computations; temperatures are rounded to 0.1C and intensities are rounded to 0.01 (unitless) to increase the likelihood of a cache hit... more aggressive rounding by the user will yield even better performance.
+Voltage, current, and power uncertainty figures are propagated through all calculations to give an estimate of how much the resulting curve deviates from the exact physics-based equation.

 When computing a curve, the provided temperatures and intensities are generally organized as follows: `cell(t, g)` accepts single values, `string(t, g)` accepts one-dimensional arrays, and `array(t, g)` accepts two-dimensional arrays (where strings make up the columns).
+A cache is implemented to increase speed for repeated computations; rounding by the user will yield better performance.

 ## References